mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 My investment portfolio is a mix of stocks and bonds of different categories with a target percentage for each asset type.
 As prices fluctuate, the balance of my investments changes, so I have to move money around to get back to my target ratios.
 I do this a few times per year by tediously plugging numbers into a spreadsheet until everything looks right.

 What if a web app automated this?
-I quickly put together a prototype and shared it on reddit, my blog, and through Google ads.
+I put together a quick prototype and shared it on reddit, my blog, and through Google ads.
 The tool attracted 1,000 visitors in its first month.
-Sadly, only one person signed up for the free trial, and they never upgraded to a paid plan.
+Sadly, only one person signed up for a free trial, and they never upgraded to a paid plan.
 I wasn't confident in the idea to begin with, so I [moved on](/retrospectives/2020/05/#portfolio-rebalancer-has-lots-of-visitors-but-no-sales) after a month.

 ## Lessons learned